uzh/ask/README.md

 ### About

-Ask allows you to create Questionnaires, add some questions and answer them in an easy way.
+Ask allows you to create and answer Questionnaires.
+Additionaly it provides templating for quesitonnaires.

 ### Usage